Candied Citrus Peel

-Candied Citrus Peels are a sweet and chewy treat, that makes the perfect snack, especially delicious if you dip it in dark chocolate.
-You can use them in recipes as a crispy topping for salads, ice cream, or yogurt or even for a snack eaten by themselves.
-The bright orange peels are perfect for holiday recipes or gifts too.
-You can also use this recipe for grapefruit peels, lime peels, or even Meyer lemons.
+These candied citrus peels are a sweet and chewy treat that make the perfect snack, especially when I dip them in dark chocolate.
+I love using them as a crispy topping for salads, ice cream, or yogurt, or just snacking on them as is.
+The bright orange peels are also perfect for holiday recipes or gifting.

 overhead shot of candied citrus peel on parchment paper